-Child benefit and other supports for parents
+Child benefit and other supports

 After you register your baby you can get child benefit (which used to be called children's allowance).